DumbWareio/DumbPad/README.md

       # Use ALLOWED_ORIGINS below to allow all origins or specify a list
       # Usage: '*' to allow all OR Comma-separated list of urls: 'http://internalip:port,https://base.proxy.tld,https://authprovider.domain.tld'
       # ALLOWED_ORIGINS: '*'
+      # LOCKOUT_TIME: 15 # Customize pin lockout time (if empty, defaults to 15 in minutes)
+      # MAX_ATTEMPTS: 5 # Customize pin max attempts (if empty, defaults to 5)
+      # COOKIE_MAX_AGE: 24 # Customize maximum age of cookies primarily used for pin verification (default 24) in hours
+      # PAGE_HISTORY_COOKIE_AGE: 365 # Customize age of cookie to show the last notepad opened (default 365 | max 400) in days - shows default notepad on load if expired
 ```

 Then run: